SDC-Lab/DeepRacer-Models/models/README.md

 ## **Model 2) CenterAlignModel**

-The CentreAlignModel is designed with the primary objective of centering itself on the track, allowing for accurate steering and a consistent pace.
+The CenterAlignModel is designed with the primary objective of centering itself on the track, allowing for accurate steering and a consistent pace.
 By prioritising this centerline alignment strategy, the model aims to navigate the racing environment effectively.
 It was trained using the Re:Invent 2018 track as the basis for its learning process.

 ### **Reward Function**